dougeby/IntuneDocs/intune/windows-enrollment-status.md

 ### Known issues
 Below are known issues.
 - Disabling the ESP profile doesn't remove ESP policy from devices and users still get ESP when they log in to device for first time.
 The policy isn't removed when the ESP profile is disabled.
 You must deploy OMA-URI to disable the ESP.
 See above for instructions on how to disable ESP using OMA-URI.
 - A pending reboot will always cause a timeout.
 The timeout occurs because the device needs to be rebooted.
-The reboot is required to allow tiem for the item tracked in Enrollment Status Page to complete.
+The reboot is required to allow time for the item tracked in Enrollment Status Page to complete.
 A reboot will cause the Enrollment Status Page to exit and after reboot the device won't enter during Account setup after reboot.
 Consider not requiring a reboot with application installation.
 - A reboot during Device setup will force the user to enter their credentials before transitioning to Account setup phase.
 User credentials aren't preserved during reboot.
 Have the user enter their credentials then the Enrollment Status Page can continue.
 - SCEP certificates with Windows Hello for Business policies will cause timeout because user can't complete configuring Hello pin to allow the competition of the SCEP certificate installation.
 No workaround.
 Fix ETA is Summer 2019.
 - Enrollment Status Page will always timeout during an Add work and school account enrollment on Windows 10 versions less than 1903.
 The Enrollment Status Page waits for Azure AD registration to complete.
 The issue is fixed in Windows 10 version 1903 and newer.